Quickly turn accessibility features on or off on Mac

 In the panel, select the features you want to turn on or off, then click Done.
 Or, click anywhere outside the panel to close it.

-Additional accessibility shortcuts you can use and customise can be found in Keyboard settings.
+Additional accessibility shortcuts you can use and customize can be found in Keyboard settings.
 On your Mac, choose Apple menu > System Settings, then click Keyboard in the sidebar.
 (You may need to scroll down.)
-Click Keyboard Shortcuts on the right, then in the dialogue that appears, click Accessibility in the sidebar.
+Click Keyboard Shortcuts on the right, then in the dialog that appears, click Accessibility in the sidebar.
 See Use macOS keyboard shortcuts.

-To turn accessibility features on or off right from the desktop, add the Accessibility Shortcuts or module to the menu bar or Control Centre.
+To turn accessibility features on or off right from the desktop, add the Accessibility Shortcuts or module to the menu bar or Control Center.

-On your Mac, choose Apple menu > System Settings, then click Control Centre in the sidebar.
+On your Mac, choose Apple menu > System Settings, then click Control Center in the sidebar.
 (You may need to scroll down.)

-Go to Accessibility Shortcuts on the right, then turn on Show in Menu Bar or Show in Control Centre.
+Go to Accessibility Shortcuts on the right, then turn on Show in Menu Bar or Show in Control Center.

 You can also add the Hearing module to play calming sounds right from the desktop.
 See Play background sounds.